 The first piece of street art I noticed when I moved to Glasgow was on Mitchell Street.
-I had been walking, or maybe rather stumbled down this lane after quite a few shots at Tingle Shooter Bar (needless to say that I was a first year in fresher’s week).
+I had been walking, or maybe rather stumbling, down this lane after quite a few shots at Tingle Shooter Bar (needless to say that I was a first year in fresher’s week).
 This bar is located in a building that has a massive graffiti piece of a woman in purple trousers.
 She is kneeling while looking at something through a magnifying glass, and she is just about to pick up.
 Perhaps it is a car from the parking lot right in front of her?
-In the middle of the night, in an intoxicated state of mind, I thought so.
+In the middle of the night, in an intoxicated state of mind, that’s what I thought.